 The Darwin room is a cosy newly refurbished twin with a modern ensuite Shower Room & wonderful far reaching views accross the Severn Vale.
 This is a quiet room on the second/top floor up in the eaves.
+The bedroom is decorated traditionally with antique furniture including two superbly comfortable walnut single beds and a gentleman’s compactum wardrobe.

 Our room rate includes both Continental and a cooked to order breakfast.